fadc80/heroes-gauge-e2e/README.md

 In this repository you're going to find two folders:

 * heroes - Tour of Heroes application
-* gauge - Gauge test project
+* gauge - Gauge Test Project

 Start running the E2E tests provided by the Gauge test project using the following instructions, then visit our [wiki][4] to learn how it works.